isaacvock/Adventures_in_trRNAseq/docs/_pages/intro_1_what_is_RNAseq.markdown

 # date:   2022-12-19 16:49:51 -0500
 # categories: jekyll update
 ---

-# A brief introduction to RNA-seq

-## What to expect, and what not to expect
 This post offers a high-level introduction to high-throughput RNA sequencing (RNA-seq).
 Topics discussed include:
 1. [The central dogma and why we care about RNA](#dogma)
 2. [A simple overview of how RNA-seq works and how we interpret RNA-seq data](#RNAseq)